vaughandroid/scrimp/README.md

 * They can be flaky.

 For these reasons, running instrumented tests locally can lead to a lot of wasted developer time, and running them in CI environments can get expensive quickly.

+## How it works

+### Overview

+Given a commit reference, Scrimp can:

+1. Establish which files have changed since the given commit, and which modules those files belong to.
+2. Work out which modules depend on *those* modules (and so on...).

+If given a set of tasks to be run for each module, Scrimp can run the tasks on affected modules.

 ## Usage